Sunday, November 3, 2024

 General or non horror people content warning- gore (though much less than the others in the franchise).
 Also jump scares and people using their phone as phone.
 STRONG parallel proto Me Too vibes.

 Plot- Sidney after the events of the first two films is living in relative isolation.
 The third film in in universe Stab films is being made and it is the first in the series not to be based on the events of Sidney's life as written up in books by Gail Weathers.
-Dewey is working as a security guard on the Stab 3 and dating the film's version of Gail, Jennifer Jolie (Parker Posey).
+Dewey is working as a security guard on the set of Stab 3 and dating the film's version of Gail, Jennifer Jolie (Parker Posey).
 When people associated with the film start being murdered, Gail comes to LA and due to her connection with films, the police detective on the case (Patrick Dempsey) asks her to help with the investigation.

 New to me or not- again not new to me.
 I have rewatched it many times and saw it at the cinema when it was first released.